-An Act to define and amend the law relating to private trusts and trustees.
+An Act to define and amend the law relating to Private Trusts and Trustees.

-Whereas it is expedient to define and amend the law relating to private trusts and trustees; it is hereby enacted as follows: -
+Preamble.-WHEREAS it is expedient to define and amend the law relating to Preamble. private trusts and trustees; It is hereby enacted as follows:-

-CHAPTER I: PRELIMINARY
+CHAPTER I PRELIMINARY

-1. Short title and commencement

-This Act may be called the Indian Trusts Act, 1882; and it shall come into force on the first day of March, 1882.Local extent, Saving: It extends to the whole of India except the State of Jammu and Kashmir and the Andaman and Nicobar Islands; but the Central Government may, from time to time, by notification in the Official Gazette, extend it to the Andaman and Nicobar Islands or to any part thereof.
-But nothing herein contained affects the rules of Mohamedan law as to waqf, or the mutual relations of the members of an undivided family as determined by any customary, or personal law, or applies to public or private religious or charitable endowments or to trusts to distribute prizes taken in war among the captors; and nothing in the Second Chapter of this Act applies to trusts created before the said day.
+1. Short title.
+Commencement.-This Act may be called the Indian Trusts Act, 1882: and it shall come into force on the first day of March, 1882.

+Local extent, Savings.-2\[It extends to 3\[the whole of India 4\[except the State of Jammu and Kashmir] and] the Andaman and Nicobar Islands 5\\\; but the Central Government may, from time to time, by notification in the Official Gazette, extend it to 6\[the Andaman and Nicobar Islands] or to any part thereof.]
+But nothing herein contained affects the rules of Muhammadan law as to waqf, or the mutual relations of the members of an undivided family as determined by any customary or personal law, or applies to public or private religious or charitable endowments, or to trusts to distribute prizes taken in war among the captors; and nothing in the Second Chapter of this Act applies to trusts created before the said day.
-2. Repeal of enactments

-The statutes and Acts mentioned in the Schedule hereto annexed shall, to the extent mentioned in the said Schedule, be repealed, in the territories to which this Act for the time being extends.
+- 2. Repeal of enactments.-The Statute and Acts mentioned in the Schedule hereto annexed shall, to the extent mentioned in the said Schedule, be repealed, in the territories to which this Act for the time being extends. - 3.
+Interpretation-clause "trust":-A "trust" is an obligation annexed to the ownership of property, and arising out of a confidence reposed in and accepted by the

-3. Interpretation clause- "trust"